pdoan017/saturnWheel/README.md

 # saturnWheel
-pHacktory - project Saturn Wheel
+pHacktory - Project Saturn Wheel

+Here lies the files for the 3D model, flow simulation, and arduino coding.